 ABA Required Disclosures

-The University of Tulsa College of Law is fully accredited by the American Bar Association (ABA) Council Section of Legal Education and Admissions to the Bar (address: 321 N. Clark St., 21st Floor, Chicago, IL 60654 / phone: 312.988.6738 / email: email@example.com / website: http://www.americanbar.org/groups/legal_education/contact_us.html)since 1953.
+The University of Tulsa College of Law is fully accredited by the American Bar Association (ABA) Council of the Section of Legal Education and Admissions to the Bar (address: 321 North Clark Street, 21st Floor, Chicago, Illinois 60654 / phone: 312.988.6738 / email: firstname.lastname@example.org / website) since 1953.
 Pursuant to ABA Standard 509 which requires a law school to publicly disclose on its website certain designated consumer information, please see below.
-This data was updated in September of 2013.

-to view the most recent version of the ABA Standard 509 report (2012) for the University of Tulsa College of Law.
+to view the 2014 ABA Standard 509 report for The University of Tulsa College of Law.

 |LSAT Score||Undergraduate GPA|